noemimontobbio/pymsprog/README.md

 2. Extended info on each event for all subjects:
 ```
+print(results)
+'''
-   id  nevent event_type total_fu time2event conf84  PIRA_conf84 sust_days sust_last
+   id  nevent event_type total_fu  time2event bl2event conf84 PIRA_conf84 sust_days sust_last
-    1       1       PIRA      534        292      1            1       242         1
+0   1       1       PIRA      534         292    292.0      1           1       242         1
-    2       1        RAW      730        198      1          None        84         0
+1   2       1        RAW      730         198    198.0      1        None        84         0
-    2       2       PIRA      730        539      1             1       191         1
+2   2       2       PIRA      730         539    257.0      1           1       191         1
-    3       0       None      491        491   None          None      None      None
+3   3       0       None      491         491     None   None        None      None      None
-    4       1       impr      586         77      1          None        98         0
+4   4       1       impr      586          77     77.0      1        None        98         0
-    4       2       PIRA      586        304      1             1       282         1
+5   4       2       PIRA      586         304    129.0      1           1       282         1
+6   5       1       PIRA      637         140    140.0      1           1       497         1
+7   6       1       impr      491         120    120.0      1        None       232         0
+'''
 ```

-where: `nevent` is the cumulative event count for each subject; `event_type` characterises the event; `time2event` is the number of days from baseline to event; `conf84` reports whether the event was confirmed over 84 days (12 weeks); `sust_days` is the number of days for which the event was sustained; `sust_last` reports whether the event was sustained until the last visit.
+where: `nevent` is the cumulative event count for each subject; `event_type` characterises the event; `total_fu` is the total follow-up period of the subject in days;
+`time2event` is the number of days from the beginning of the follow-up to the event (coincides with length of follow-up if no event is detected); `bl2event` is the number of days from the current baseline to the event; `conf84` reports whether the event was confirmed over 84 days (12 weeks); `sust_days` is the number of days for which the event was sustained; `sust_last` reports whether the event was sustained until the last visit.